brianjfrank/Sports-Analytics-Midterm/README.md

 - Drafting order recommendations based on position maturity: Quarterbacks and Offensive Linemen early, followed by other positions in a strategic timeline.

 ## Limitations and Future Research
+- **Survivorship bias is acknowledged as a critical limitation**, impacting the data's validity and shaping the study's conclusions.
-- Survivorship bias, validity of Fantasy points as a performance proxy, and the need for more seasons of data are acknowledged limitations.
+- Validity of Fantasy points as a performance proxy and the need for more seasons of data are also acknowledged limitations.
 - Future research could benefit from more quality data, plotting average fantasy points against median points, and exploring applicability to other sports.

 For a detailed understanding of the analysis and findings, refer to the complete project documentation.